NickvashKani/nickvashkani.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Teaching Assistant Professor in the Electrical and Computer Engineering department at the University of Illinois at Urbana-Champaign.
-I have a research group and a course that I have taught from Fall 2020 - Fall 2023.
-You can find link below (images are links).
+I have a research group and a course that I have taught from Fall 2020 - Fall 2024.
+You can find the link below (images are links).

 My research can be best described by the umbrella phrase of Mathematical Language Processing.
 While researchers have spent the last few decades creating algorithms and systems that can better process natural language (e.g., English, German, etc.) texts, mathematical data has received far less attention.
 This is unfortunate because true intelligence, the type of intelligence current AI researchers want to create, is not mimicry or remixing known literature.
 True intelligence is axiomatic.
 It is reasoning; it is the ability to see that if A=B and B=C, then A must equal C. Mathematics is the language of axiomatic knowledge, and by focusing on mathematical literature, we can generate knowledge axioms from unlabeled literature, enabling the automated collection of axiomatic knowledge.
 I advise a group of brilliant young researchers dedicated to this problem.
 Please visit us at the [Mathematical Language Processing Group](https://mlpgroup.xyz/)!